parth-pandey2030/TimEarth/README.md

 ```
 node --version
 ```
 If the command returns something (e.g., "v22.16.0") then you have Node.js.
-Else, please download it from (https://nodejs.org/en/download)[here] or go to a (https://bug-free-eureka-wr7w757p5w4wcvj7.github.dev/) Github Repo (allows for ues of Node.js and NPM without having to download anything).
+Else, please download it from [here](https://nodejs.org/en/download) or go to a [Github Repo](https://bug-free-eureka-wr7w757p5w4wcvj7.github.dev/) (allows for ues of Node.js and NPM without having to download anything).

 2. Download this repo:
-Go to the (https://github.com/parth-pandey2030/TimEarth)[home page for this repository].
+Go to the [home page for this repository](https://github.com/parth-pandey2030/TimEarth).
 Then click "Code" and then "Download ZIP".
 Finally, extract the ZIP file you have just downloaded.
 You should now have a folder named "TimEarth-main".

 3. Run the app:
 In the command line, please navigate to the "TimEarth-main" folder and run the following set of commands (you can simply copy & paste):